dmulyalin/NORFAB/docs/index.md

 lightweight and feature reach.
 Capable of doing any use cases without the need to throw gazillions of dollars and man hours at it.
-Always ready to serve the purpose of unlocking engineers superpowers managing modern network and making their life better.
+Always ready to serve the purpose of unlocking engineers superpowers managing modern networks and making engineers life better.

 ## How (The Features) :gear: